 A business management degree, if indeed the management function is what the program is concentrated on, should focus on skills related to managing the day-to-day operations of a business such as monitoring processes, organizing teams and tasks, understanding how other functions of business such as accounting and finance impact daily operations, planning projects and milestones, providing recommendations and expertise to senior leadership, and managing and leading people.

 Business management, first and foremost, is about managing people, places, things, and ideas.
-In order to best manage people, places, things, and ideas business management degree programs will place a heavier focus on the skill of management and leadership itself - an important and crucial proficiency for any business (private, public, or non-profit) to have.
-Everyone needs effective managers; hence why business management careers are plentiful and why there are many business degree programs to choose from.
+To best manage people, places, things, and ideas, business management degree programs will place a heavier focus on the skill of management and leadership itself - an essential and crucial proficiency for any business (private, public, or non-profit) to have.
+Everyone needs effective managers, hence why business management careers are plentiful and why there are many business degree programs to choose from.

-So, if you want to enhance your business management skills, or perhaps move into a management position at your place of work, advancing your business management career comes down to learning and applying the skills and competencies of the management function.
+So, if you want to enhance your business management skills or move into a management position at your place of work, advancing your business management career comes down to learning and applying the skills and competencies of the management function.

-A degree in business administration, if indeed the program distinguishes between management and administration, provides a broad background in business functionalities, and then allows you to focus on a specialized area of business.
-For example: after taking the core business curriculum, you'll be able to choose a specialization in accounting, finance, management, or entrepreneurship to name a few.
+A degree in business administration, if indeed the program distinguishes between management and administration, provides a broad background in business functionalities and allows you to focus on a specialized area of business.
+For example: after taking the core business curriculum, you'll be able to select a specialization in accounting, finance, management, or entrepreneurship, to name a few.
 Once chosen, the remainder of your courses in the program will be focused on that functional area.
-In credit hour terms, a 60 credit hour program would have 15 credits worth of core courses (the Core 5), and 45 credit hours of discipline-specific courses.
+In credit hour terms, a 60 credit hour program would have 15 credits worth of core courses (the Core 5) and 45 credit hours of discipline-specific courses.

 Business Management vs. Business Administration: Course Requirements